Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly advises 'Use when the user wants to MONITOR a live data source' and provides guidance on setting pollTool to 'poll_http'.
-While it lacks explicit when-not-to-use or alternative tool names, the guidance is clear and actionable.
+The description explicitly says 'Use when the user wants to MONITOR a live data source' and provides guidance on setting up polling via 'pollTool' and 'pollArgs'.
+It does not explicitly mention when not to use it, but the context is clear and helpful.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.